 REVISIONS TO THIS AGREEMENT.
 From time to time, we may make revisions to this Agreement and the policies relating to the Service.
 Notice by Verizon to you shall be deemed given when (a) transmitted to your primary verizon.net email address; or (b) mailed via the US mail or hand-delivered to your address on file with us; or (c) when posted to the Announcements section of the Website.
 You agree that it is your responsibility to visit the Website Announcements section periodically to review any such revisions.
 Changes to this Agreement shall be effective on the date noted in the posting and/or email we send you.
 By continuing to use the Service after revisions are effective, you accept and agree to abide by them.

 AUTHORIZED USER, ACCOUNT USE, AND RESPONSIBILITIES.
 If you are an individual, you acknowledge that you are eighteen (18) years of age or older and that you have the legal authority to enter into this Agreement.
 You agree to promptly notify Verizon whenever your personal or billing information changes.
 You agree to comply with all applicable laws, regulations and rules regarding your use of the Service and to only use the Service within the United States (unless otherwise permitted by this Agreement).
+Any export of the Software is strictly prohibited.

 PRIVACY POLICY; LEGAL COMPLIANCE.
 Any personal information you provide to Verizon is governed by our Privacy Policy, which is posted on the Policies Website and is subject to change from time to time.
 Verizon reserves the right to provide account and user information, including email, to third parties as required or permitted by law (such as in response to a subpoena or court order), and to cooperate with law enforcement authorities in the investigation of any criminal or civil matter.
 In addition, Verizon is required by law to report any facts or circumstances reported to us or that we discover from which it appears there may be a violation of the child pornography laws.
 We reserve the right to report any such information, including the identity of users, account information, images and other facts to law enforcement personnel.

 CHANGES TO SERVICE OR FEATURES.
 Verizon reserves the right to change any of the features or applications offered as part of the Service at any time with or without notice to you.
 You understand and agree that, unless explicitly stated otherwise, any new features offered through or on the Service, including changes and enhancements to existing features, shall be subject to this Agreement.